ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **Task 10:** Refactor the `appendToEachArrayValue` function to use ES6 `for...of` loop and `const` for iterating through arrays, for more efficient code.

 **Task 11:** Create a function that dynamically generates objects with department names as keys and lists of employees as values, demonstrating the use of computed property names for object keys.

+**Task 12:** Enhance the `createReportObject` function to use internal state with `this` for method operations, promoting better encapsulation and leveraging ES6 features for method definition.

 ## File Overview